eez-open/studio/help/en-US/components/actions/Modbus.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ova akcija služi za slanje Modbus komandi prema Modbus serveru.
-Ako se čitaju coilsi onda će se kroz output `values` proslijediti pročitane vrijednost kao vrijednost tipa `array:boolean`, a u slučaju registara onda će se kroz output `values` proslijedioti vrijednost tipa `array:integer`.
+This action is used to send Modbus commands to the Modbus server.
+If coils are read, then the read value will be passed through output `values` as a value of type `array:boolean`, and in the case of registers, then a value of type `array:integer` will be passed through output `values`.

 # PROPERTIES

-## Connection [DRAFT]
+## Connection

-Serial konekcija preko koje se šalju Modbus komande.
+Serial connection used to send Modbus commands.

-## Server address [DRAFT]
+## Server address

-Broj između 0 i 255 s kojim se bira Modbus server na serial konekciji.
+A number between 0 and 255 used to select the Modbus server on the serial connection.

-## Command [DRAFT]
+## Command

-Komanda koja se šalje:
+Command to be sent:

 -   01 (0x01) Read Coils
 -   02 (0x02) Read Discrete Inputs